 - Attorneys use The Bluebook to cite case law.

-- CSE Citation Guide (UWM)
+- Council of Science Editors (CSE) Citation Guide (UWM)

 - A common guide used by scientific and technical journals.
 Based on the Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers, 8th edition, 2014.